An Additivity theorem for cobordism categories: Introduction

 In Waldhausen's approach to algebraic $K$-theory, the Additivity theorem implies that the $K$-theory space can be delooped by iterating the $S_\bullet$-construction.
 Similarly, we formally deduce from the local-to-global principle the following result, which is due to B\"okstedt-Madsen \cite{BM} (see section \ref{sec:delooping} for more details):

 \begin{theorem} $B\cob_d$ has a (usually non-connective) delooping whose $j$-th term is the classifying space of the $d$-dimensional $(j+1)$-tuple cobordism category. \end{theorem}

-A virtue of the local-to-global principle is that it has interesting consequences in the various situations considered above.
+A virtue of the local-to-global principle is that it has interesting consequences in various situations.
 As will be shown in \cite{CDHHLMNNS}, it leads to an additivity theorem for real $K$-theory in the setting of stable $\infty$-categories; it will also be shown in that paper that we recover, from the local-to-global principle, Waldhausen's Additivity theorem for the algebraic $K$-theory of stable infinity categories.

 In joint work with George Raptis we will use the local-to-global principle to continue our study of the homotopy type of the $h$-cobordism category and its relation to algebraic $K$-theory, initiated in \cite{RS_Hcob}.
-Finally, as Johannes Ebert informs me, the local-to-global principle applies in \cite{ERW_psc} in the context of (ii), in which case it compares the cobordism category of p.s.c.\ metrics with the usual one.
+It also applies in the context of (ii) in which case it compares the cobordism category of p.s.c.\ metrics with the usual one, called ``Fibre theorem'' in \cite{ERW_psc}, see Remark 4.1.6. in \emph{loc.\ cit.}.
+It also leads to a proof of a version of Genauer's theorem in the context of topological cobordism categories, as studied by Gomez-Lopez--Kupers (see \cite{GLK}) and gives a very short route to the homotopy type of the cobordism category with Baas-Sullivan singularities, discussed by Perlmutter \cite[Theorem 1.1]{Perlmutter}.

 I am grateful to Thomas Nikolaus for pointing out to me a generalization of the local-to-global principle, in the setting of simplicial sets, that implies Quillen's Theorem B (see Theorem \ref{thm:cocartesian_Quillen_B}).
+Recently, Steinebrunner \cite{Steinebrunner} has proven a generalization of the local-to-global principle and used it to discuss the homotopy type of the cospan category of finite sets.